Torque Multipliers

 1.

-POWERMASTER LTDs Mechanical torque multipliers are used to increase the torque applied to a fastener, making it easier to tighten or loosen bolts that require higher torque than can be applied manually.
+POWERMASTER LTD Mechanical torque multipliers are used to increase the torque applied to a fastener, making it easier to tighten or loosen bolts that require higher torque than can be applied manually.
 These tools are particularly useful in industries where heavy-duty bolting is required.

 2.